EthenThinkful/restaurant-reservation-app/README.md

 # Periodic Tables: Restaurant Reservation System

-Easy to use reservation system directly made for restaurant personnel only.
-Help your company keep track, edit, create, update and delete specified tables, reservations, and statuses.
+Fully-functional PERN Stack Application developed for use of restaurant personnel.
+Help your company keep track of whats going on!

 In the process of restyling...